Future Tenses ESL Games, Activities and Worksheets

 ESL Future Tenses Game - Grammar: Gap-fill, Betting - Upper-intermediate (B2) - 25 minutes

-In this handy mixed future tenses game, students complete sentences referencing the future and the future in the past and then place bets on their answers.
+In this handy future tenses game, students complete sentences referencing the future and the future in the past and then place bets on their answers.
 First, students complete sentences with verbs from a box in their correct future forms.
 Students then bet between one and five points, depending on how sure they are about each answer, five being very sure and one not at all sure.
 Afterwards, go through the correct answers by eliciting the sentences from the class.
 For each correct answer, students put a tick and write the number they bet in the points column.
 For incorrect answers, students put a cross and write the number with a minus sign in front of it in the points column.
 Afterwards, students add up their points to get a grand total.
 The student with the most points wins the game.

 Future Tenses Grammar Gamble Preview